yt-project/yt/doc/source/examining/low_level_inspection.rst

    print g["density"]
    print g["density"].min()

-To access the raw data, you have to call the IO handler from the hierarchy instead.
+To access the raw data, you have to call the IO handler from the index instead.
 This is somewhat more low-level.

 .. code-block:: python